Radicalware/Haste/README.md

 ## MultiPlatform

-Find = Find Files with Regex
+Search.exe = Find Files with Regex
     a.
 Used to find filenames with multi-threading and C++ based Regex
     b.
 You can limit the threadcount but default is to use all availible threads

-Scan = Scan Files for Regex
+Scan.exe = Scan Files for Regex
     a.
 Used to recursively find text files with multi-threading and C++ based Regex
     b.
 You can limit the threadcount but default is to use all availible threads